-That’s what sets this goal setting tool apart, because it isn’t just focused on accomplishing things.
+That’s what sets this goal-setting tool apart because it isn’t just focused on accomplishing things.
 The whole goal of this planner is to help it’s users uncover meaningful goals–goals I was willing to put time, effort, tears, and sweat into–and make progress toward those goals throughout the year.
-It’s purpose is to encourage growth in the areas that matter and letting go of those things that don’t.
+Its purpose is to encourage growth in the areas that matter and to let go of those things that don’t.

 I gave into expectations rather than really listening to what my heart needed and wanted.

 In diving into the pages of my Powersheets, I started unearthing things–things I didn’t even know mattered to me.